SirThrills/temp-typescript-debug/README.md

 Create a .env at the root

 Get discord token from Discord Developer Portal and set `BOT_TOKEN` in the .env file.

-Copy packages/ui/src/config.ini.default to packages/ui/src/config.ini and configure environment details
+Configure API `API_REDIRECT_URL`, `APP_SECRET` with the OAuth details from your discord developer portal

-Start non-essential services with docker compose `docker compose up mariadb nginx php -d`
+Start non-essential services with docker compose `docker compose up mariadb nginx -d`

 Import the sql from `sql/tables.sql` into a new database on the mariadb container